BLACKPIGFLY/PonyPonyAIchat/README.md

-# PonyPonyAIchat
+# PonyPonyAI 🦄

-Ren'Py framework for AI-generated dialogue with automated sprite/asset pipeline PonyPonyAI 🦄
+### Ren'Py framework for AI-generated dialogue with automated sprite/asset pipeline

-PonyPonyAI is an experimental sandbox visual novel engine built on Ren'Py, designed to bring the world of My Little Pony: Friendship is Magic to life using generative AI.
-Unlike traditional scripted visual novels, this project integrates OpenAI's API to generate dynamic, in-character dialogue and interactions in real-time.
+**PonyPonyAI** is an experimental sandbox visual novel engine built on **Ren'Py**, designed to bring the world of *My Little Pony: Friendship is Magic* to life using generative AI.

+Unlike traditional scripted visual novels, this project integrates **OpenAI's API** to generate dynamic, in-character dialogue and interactions in real-time.

+---

-🌟 Key Features
+## 🌟 Key Features

+### 🧠 LLM-Driven Conversations
-🧠 LLM-Driven Conversations: Characters are powered by Large Language Models (LLM), allowing for infinite, non-scripted conversations that maintain canon personalities.
+Characters are powered by **Large Language Models (LLM)**, allowing for infinite, non-scripted conversations that maintain canon personalities.

-📂 Auto-Adaptive Asset Scanning: A custom-built SpriteScanner automatically indexes character sprites and tags from the directory structure, eliminating the need for manual image definitions.
-Supports smart filename parsing (e.g., dash happy.png → [sprite: dash happy]).
+### 📂 Auto-Adaptive Asset Scanning
+A custom-built `SpriteScanner` automatically indexes character sprites and tags from the directory structure, eliminating the need for manual image definitions.
+* **Smart Parsing:** Supports smart filename parsing (e.g., `dash happy.png` → `[sprite: dash happy]`).

-🔄 Dynamic Character Management:
+### 🔄 Dynamic Character Management

-Smart Roster: Characters automatically enter/exit scenes based on context.
+* **Smart Roster:** Characters automatically enter/exit scenes based on context.

-Tag Aliasing: Automatically resolves references like "RD", "Rainbow", or "Dash" to the correct canonical character tag.
+* **Tag Aliasing:** Automatically resolves references like "RD", "Rainbow", or "Dash" to the correct canonical character tag.

-Sprite Rotation: Manages visual crowding by automatically "stepping aside" less active characters when the screen is full.
+* **Sprite Rotation:** Manages visual crowding by automatically "stepping aside" less active characters when the screen is full.

+### 📅 JSON-Based Scheduling
-📅 JSON-Based Scheduling: NPC behaviors and locations are driven by easily editable schedule.json files, supporting day/night cycles and weekly routines.
+NPC behaviors and locations are driven by easily editable `schedule.json` files, supporting:
+* Day/night cycles
+* Weekly routines

-🤖 AI World Control: The "Unlock AI Control" feature allows the LLM to autonomously trigger scene changes, character entries, and emotion updates via strictly formatted command protocols.
+### 🤖 AI World Control
+The **"Unlock AI Control"** feature allows the LLM to autonomously trigger:

-Disclaimer:
+* Scene changes
+* Character entries
+* Emotion updates
+*(Via strictly formatted command protocols)*

+---

+> **⚠️ Disclaimer**
+>
-This is a non-profit fan project based on My Little Pony: Friendship is Magic.
-All characters, settings, and original assets are the property of Hasbro.
-This project is not affiliated with or endorsed by Hasbro.
-Used for educational and research purposes in AI interaction design.
+> This is a **non-profit fan project** based on *My Little Pony: Friendship is Magic*.
+All characters, settings, and original assets are the property of **Hasbro**.
+>
+> This project is not affiliated with or endorsed by Hasbro.
+Used for **educational and research purposes** in AI interaction design.